-The Intention – piece is sited at the Bray, so I wanted it to be about the Bray experience of summer 2002.
-I actively sought collaboration with my fellow residents with this in mind.
+The Tea Party piece is permanently sited at the Bray, so I wanted it to be about the Bray experience, the long conversations, of summer 2002.
+I actively sought collaboration with my fellow residents, keeping this in mind.

-Susan Beiner made plaster molds of Bill Lassell’s feet, which were used for all three figures.
+Susan Beiner - plaster molds of Bill Lassell’s feet, used for all three figures.

 Mika Negishi Laidlaw contributed six clay eggs.
 (These seem to have disappeared)

-Lesley Claire Baker was the model for the elegant figure in the center.
+Lesley Claire Baker - the model for the elegant figure in the center.

-Allison McGowan made the textured porcelain cup for the central figure with 2 birds.
+Allison McGowan - textured porcelain cup for the central figure with 2 birds.

-Kowkie Durst made the cup the right figure is holding.
+Kowkie Durst -the cup the right figure is holding.

-Sean Derry made the cast green apple the left figure is holding, (that the gopher wants.)
+Sean Derry - cast green apple the left figure is holding, (that the gopher wants.)

 We gave them flying lessons, perching them on sticks and then suddenly leaving them to flap their wings indignantly.
 It was slow going but it worked – or instinct worked, and they began to fly all over the studio.
 It was home and they saw no reason to leave it.
 They were quite bold and friendly, perching on our worktables to see what was happening, and flying on and off our shoulders.
 They had an excellent relationship with the baby kitten who was also in residence in the studio.